 - Medication can be a cause.
 Check with your GP, or check the label, for potential dry eye side-effects of any medication you might currently be taking to see if this might be the cause.

-- Illnesses such as Sjögren’s Syndrome, SLE or rheumatoid arthritis can play a part.
+- Illnesses such as Sjögren’s Syndrome, SLE (systematic lupus erythematosus) or rheumatoid arthritis can increase the risk of dry eye syndrome.

 - Environmental factors such as pollution, low humidity, high heat or a consistent breeze may also be reasons.

 - Wearing contact lenses also are a prevailing cause of dry eyes.

 So, now that we know some possible causes, let's look at dealing with the symptoms to help relieve dry eyes.